meteor/todos/README.md

 [![Circle CI](https://circleci.com/gh/meteor/todos.svg?style=svg)](https://circleci.com/gh/meteor/todos)

 This is a Todos example app built on the principles described in the [Meteor Guide](http://guide.meteor.com/structure.html).
 This branch (`coffeescript`) is a port of the app into [CoffeeScript](http://docs.meteor.com/#/full/coffeescript).
-The point of this port is to demonstrate how to use ES2015 modules and classes, introduced in Meteor 1.3, with CoffeeScript.
-There are many examples across the app for how to translate various ES2015 `import` and `export` and `class ... extends` statements into CoffeeScript equivalents without backticks.
+It uses the latest features of CoffeeScript, including native support for `import` and `export` and classes.

 ### Running the app